-If you’re a gestational carrier, you’ve been through childbirth before — but not like this.
+If you’re a gestational carrier, you’ve been through childbirth before — but not quite like this.
+Your hospital stay might look a little different than it did with your own children.

 While many aspects of delivering an intended parent’s baby will be the same as delivering your own, the hospital experience for a gestational surrogate also comes with some major differences for the woman in childbirth.
 As with every other aspect of surrogacy, it’s important to be as educated as possible about this experience before getting started.

-Below, find a basic description of the hospital experience for most gestational carriers.
 However, remember: Every woman’s medical experience is different.
-Always talk to your surrogacy specialist and your obstetrician for the most accurate prediction for your surrogacy birthing experience.
+Always talk to your surrogacy professional and your obstetrician for the most accurate prediction for your surrogacy birthing experience.

 Before Your Hospital Stay